Moduli of Gorenstein Q-homology projective planes: Elliptic fibrations on Enriques surfaces

 \textit{(iv)} By inspection of the intersection number, $E$ has primitive class in $\Num(Y)$.
 We continue as in \textit{(i)}, using the special action of the reflections on $(-2)$-curves as laid out in \textit{(ii), (iii)}.
-If $E$ is effective, then the reflections yield a $(-2)$-curve $B'$ meeting the half-pencil $E'$ induced by $E$ with multiplicity one.
+If $E$ is effective, then the reflections map $B$ to an effective $(-2)$-divisor $D$ such that $D.E'=1$.
+Since $E'$ is nef (as is any fiber in a fibration by the moving lemma), and $D$ is supported on $(-2)$-curves, we infer that the support of $D$ contains a smooth rational bisection $B'$ with $B'.E'=1$ plus possibly some configuration of $(-2)$-curves.
+Since the latter are orthogonal to the half-pencil $E'$ by construction, they have to be fiber components, and successive reflections map $B$ to $B'$ while not affecting $E'$.

 If $-E$ is effective, then $B$ is contained in the support of $-E$.
 The reflection in $B$ gives an effective isotropic class $E'=-E-B$ such that $B.E'=1$.
 Now continue as before to complete the proof of Proposition \ref{prop:E}. \end{proof}

+\begin{Remark} In the generality of Proposition \ref{prop:E}, we cannot claim that the $(-2)$-curves in \textit{(ii)} and \textit{(iii)} correspond to proper fiber components (a subtlety pointed out by a referee of \cite{RS}).
+However, in all the situations relevant to our concerns, this will in fact crucially hold true as we shall see along the way of proving Theorem \ref{thm} (see Proposition \ref{prop:curves}). \end{Remark}

-We emphasize the most instructive case of Proposition \ref{prop:base}: when $E$ itself happens to be a divisor of Kodaira type, then it naturally appears as a singular fiber of the induced fibration.
+We emphasize the most instructive case of Proposition \ref{prop:E}: when $E$ itself happens to be a divisor of Kodaira type, then it naturally appears as a singular fiber of the induced fibration (potentially multiple, for instance in case \textit{(iv)}).
 For later use, we continue to elaborate on the relation between the root lattice $R$ in Proposition \ref{prop:E} \textit{(iii)} and the underlying singular fibers.
-To this end, we recall that the fibers correspond to the extended Dynkin diagrams $\tilde A_n, \tilde D_k, \tilde E_l$.
+To this end, we recall that the fibers correspond (non-uniquely) to the extended Dynkin diagrams $\tilde A_n, \tilde D_k, \tilde E_l$.

 \begin{Lemma} Let $E$ be a non-trivial isotropic vector in $\Num(Y)$ and $R$ a root lattice supported on $(-2)$-curves on $Y$.
 Let $R_0= E^\perp \cap R$ decompose into irreducible root lattices